h365chen/ece454/tut/week2.md

 (Same as "module03b - Networking Basics" on LEARN)

 1. SSH into eceubuntu1 and run `nc -l 10000`.
-(Try adding the last three digits of your student number to avoid port conflicts) conflicts)
+(Try adding the last three digits of your student number to avoid port conflicts)
 2. SSH into eceubuntu4 and run `nc eceubuntu1 10000`.
 3. On eceubuntu1 enter `Hello` into the terminal, and press ENTER.
 4. On eceubuntu4 observe the output, then enter `Hi` into the terminal and press